Jill Scott (racing driver): Personal life

+Jill and William Scott married on 21 November 1925 and had a daughter, Sheila, who attended boarding schools and Cheltenham Ladies' College, and then Cambridge University.

 In 1930 she divorced William and married another driver, Ernest Mortimer Thomas, who was also a former RAF pilot.
-Scott herself had learned to fly a few years earlier, in 1927, and operated an Avro Avian.
+They had raced together previously.
+Scott herself had learned to fly a few years earlier, and operated an Avro Avian.
 She and her new husband continued to race at Brooklands for many years, her in an Alfa Romeo and him in a Frazer Nash.

 Scott died in 1974.
 Thomas died a few months later.